Neora Valley National Park – Kalimpong, WestBengal

 Lava Gate (Primary Entry)

-- Gateway to key trekking trails and birding routes
+- Gateway to major trekking trails and birdwatching routes

 Kolakham Entry Zone

-- Access corridor to dense bamboo forests and Red Panda habitat
+- Entryway to dense bamboo forests and key Red Panda habitats

 Samsing – Suntalekhola Route

-- No entry without official guide in core areas
+- No entry into core areas without an official guide

 - Start early to avoid mountain fog and road congestion